joseio/GH-Site-CodeSimilarity/index.md

 April 25th, 2020:

 We're also skipping Pex4Fun's puzzle 37, 39, 41, 44, 46, 56, 106, and 109, 133.
 For some of them, it's because our tool failed to produce clusters for...I can't remember precisely why we ignore others, but it likely has to do with our tool not being able to execute `runseed.py` or `cluster.py` on them.
 I'll look back into it later.

+May 6th, 2020:

+Skipping CodeHunt's Sector3-Level3 because the student submissions and instructor solution don't have > 1 branch.
+I somehow missed this before, so now I'm ignoring it